DS-77/Sherd-align/readme.md

 # Sherd Align Programme

-This programme is designed to align sherds in RGB images to respective depth image.
+This programme is designed to align sherds in RGB images to the respective depth images.

----

 ### How To Use:
 1) Download the "align.py" file and move it to the directory of your choosing.